Learn the difference between wood putty vs. wood filler and how and when to use each.

 Wood filler products

 When looking for fillers for wood projects, there are a ton of products on the market.
-Here are a few of my favorites and the best wood fillers.
+Here are a few of my favorites and the best wood fillers to get the best results:

-• Goodfilla Water Based Wood filler– This is also a highly rated water based, sandable wood filler that accepts any finish or stain.
+- Goodfilla Water Based Wood filler– This is one of my favorite highly rated water-based fillers.
+It’s a sandable wood filler that accepts any finish or stain.
 Because it’s water based, it’s a green product; Zero VOC, zero waste and non-toxic.

 Wood putty products